Last updated on May 23rd, 2020

 About New Abbey Corn Mill

-The New Abbey Corn Mill, situated in the lovely village of New Abbey in Dumfries and Galloway, offers a glimpse into the story of Scotland’s ancient grain milling craft with a complete set of original milling machinery that’s still in use today.
+The New Abbey Corn Mill, situated in the lovely village of New Abbey in Dumfries and Galloway, offers a glimpse into the history of Scotland’s ancient grain milling craft with a complete working set of original milling machinery.

-It’s thought that there may have been a mill at this location as far back as the 1200s but the mill house we can visit today was built in the 1700s as Scotland’s advanced agriculture saw ever-increasing crop yields.
+It’s thought that there may have been a mill at this location as far back as the 1200s but the mill house we can visit today was built in the 1700s as Scotland’s advancing agriculture industry saw ever-increasing crop yields.

-The mill continued to produce oatmeal right up until 1948 after which the old methods of milling were replaced by modern machinery, but thankfully Historic Environment Scotland took ownership of the site to preserve this small piece of one of Scotland’s oldest industries.
+The mill continued to produce oatmeal right up until 1948 after which the old methods of milling were replaced by modern machinery, but thankfully Historic Environment Scotland took ownership of the site to preserve this still-working piece of history.

 This is a nice wee attraction midway between Dumfries and The Solway Firth that’s a bit of a time capsule, and while it won’t take you long to walk around it offers an interesting glimpse into the miller’s long-lost craft.